 This is the basic rule of thumb: Don’t burden foreigners.
 Notice that the Scripture gives Israel a reason why — because they knew how it felt to be a foreigner.
 Israelites were to call on their empathy for refugees because they had been treated cruelly as refugees who were made into slaves in Egypt.
 They weren’t to cheat them or take advantage of them in any way.

-And since we, as believers, were once strangers outside God’s kingdom, we can call on how it felt before we met Christ as the reason why we treat refugees or displaced people without discrimination.
+And since we, as believers, were once strangers outside God’s kingdom, we can identify with the idea of not belonging as the reason why we treat refugees or displaced people without discrimination.

 Treat foreigners or refugees as citizens and with love.